douglasgscofield/riker/README.md

 [Riker_CSD]: https://github.com/douglasgscofield/riker/blob/master/createSequenceDictionary.pl

-For the human genome, Picard's CreateSequenceDictionary is fast.
-For the spruce genome draft, which contains many, many shorter sequences, it is both slow and a memory hog.
+For the human genome, Picard's CreateSequenceDictionary is fast, completing in 35 sec compared to 79 sec for the Riker script; Picard requires somewhat more memory but the difference is not great.
+However, for the spruce genome draft, which contains many, many shorter sequences, it fails to run while consuming a lot of memory and considerable time until failure.
+Once the JVM is tuned so that it completes, it is both slow and a memory hog.

 FASTA Input   | Picard performance | Riker performance
 --------------|--------------------|--------------------